robinrendle/robinrendle.com/_posts/2020-11-04-writing-about-typography.md

 <small>Photos by Walda Verbaenen</small>

-...and then they wrote a nifty book about the process!
-But not only that, the team then created revivals of Rosart’s letters, creating a number of lovely fonts.
-Especially the flourished capitals here:
+...and then they wrote a nifty book about their research.
+But not only that, the team then made revivals (or remixes) of Rosart’s letters, creating a number of lovely fonts in the process.
+Especially these flourished capitals below:

 ![An example of the flourished capitals](/uploads/decorative.jpg)